kmarchlewski/morphfoil/README.md

 # morphfoil

-R-package for morphing computational meshes in a .msh2 format
+This repository contains an R-package which provides functions for morphing and plotting computational meshes in a .msh2 format.

+### Installation

+devtools::install_github("kmarchlewski/morphfoil")